tg-sec/dvna/Task_Report/docs/setting_up_pipeline.md

 ## The Jenkinsfile

-Jenkins has a utility where the actions that are to be performed on build can be written in a syntactical format in a file called `Jenkinsfile`.
+Jenkins has a utility where the actions that are to be performed on the build can be written in a syntactical format in a file called `Jenkinsfile`.
 I used this format to define the pipeline as I found it programmatically intuitive and easy to understand.
 I followed this [article](https://jenkins.io/doc/pipeline/tour/running-multiple-steps/) because it was the official documentation from Jenkins and it was very thoroughly written in a simple format with examples.

 I wrote and added a Jenkinsfile to the root folder of the project repository.
 The following are the contents of the Jenkinsfile which executes the CI pipeline: